GiorgosPeikos/inf_extraction_med_ir/README.md

   <ul>
     <li>indices</li>
        <ul>
-         <li>Contains the indices of TREC2021 clinical (trec_clc folder), the clinical collection (clinical floder).
+         <li>Add the indices of TREC2021 clinical (trec_clc folder), the clinical collection (clinical floder).
 For the latter, refer to the paper for download details.</li>
          <li>CDS collections are obtained by ir_datasets.</li>
          <li>[sub-folder] trec_clc</li>
          <li>[sub-folder] clinical</li>